Horseborn/Horseborn/README.md

 - 👋 Hi, I’m @Horseborn
 - 👀 I’m interested in coding!
 Piano!
 Games!
 - 🌱 I’m currently learning C#!
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on everything!
-- 📫 How to reach me ...
+- 📫 How to reach me ...?

 <!---
 Horseborn/Horseborn is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.